Croissant: Variants

-Uncooked croissant dough can also be wrapped around any praline, almond paste, or chocolate before it is baked (in the last case, it becomes like pain au chocolat, which has a different, non-crescent, shape), or sliced to include sweet or savoury fillings.
+Uncooked viennoiserie dough can also be wrapped around any praline, almond paste, or chocolate before it is baked (in the last case, it becomes like pain au chocolat, which has a different, non-crescent, shape), or sliced to include sweet or savoury fillings.
 It may be flavored with dried fruit such as sultanas or raisins, or other fruits such as apples.
 In France and Spain, croissants are generally sold without filling and eaten without added butter, but sometimes with almond filling.

 In the United States, sweet fillings or toppings are sometimes used, and warm croissants may be filled with ham and cheese, or feta cheese and spinach.
 In the Levant, croissants are sold plain or filled with chocolate, cheese, almonds, or zaatar.
 In Germany, croissants are sometimes filled with Nutella or persipan; in southern Germany, there is also a popular variety of a croissant glazed with lye (Laugencroissant).
-In the German-speaking part of Switzerland, the croissant is typically called a Gipfeli; this usually has a crisper crust and is less buttery than the French-style croissant.
+In the German-speaking part of Switzerland, the croissant is typically called a Gipfeli.
+Variants include Buttergipfeli, for the traditional croissant, chocolate filled versions called Schoggigipfeli and Laugegipfeli which are actually a pretzel made in a crescent shape.

 Argentina and Uruguay

 Croissants are commonly served alongside coffee for breakfast, aperitivo (a light mid-morning meal), or merienda (a mid-afternoon meal).
-They are referred to as medialunas ("half moons") because of their shape and are typically coated with a sweet glaze (medialunas de manteca, "half moons of butter").
-Another variant is a medialuna de grasa ("half moon of lard"), which is not always sweet.
+They are referred to as medialunas ('half moons') because of their shape and are typically coated with a sweet glaze (medialunas de manteca, 'half moons of butter').
+Another variant is a medialuna de grasa ('half moon of lard'), which is not always sweet.

 Italy

-A cousin of the croissant is the Italian cornetto (in the center and south) or brioche (in the north).
+A cousin of the croissant is the Italian cornetto (in Central and Southern Italy) or brioche (in Northern Italy).
 These variants are often considered to be the same, but that is not completely true: the French version tends to be crispy, whereas an Italian cornetto or brioche is usually softer.
-Furthermore, the cornetto vuoto (lit. 'empty cornetto) is commonly accompanied by variants with filling, which include crema pasticciera (custard), apricot jam or chocolate cream.
+Furthermore, the cornetto vuoto (lit. 'empty cornetto') is commonly accompanied by variants with filling, which include crema pasticciera (custard), apricot jam or chocolate cream.
 They often come covered with powdered sugar or other toppings.
 Cornetto with cappuccino at the bar is one of the most common breakfasts in Italy.